Roznoshchik/journeys/README.md

 # journeys
-This repo uses Flask as a backend and Svelte on the frontend.
+This repo uses Flask on the backend and is still undecided on the frontend.

 We've set up pre-commit to ensure style and consistency with bandit, flake8, and black To get setup do the following